Izumi51/Izumi51/README.md

 # Hello! 👋
-My name is Izumi, I’m 20 years old, and I’m currently studying Systems Analysis and Development at FAETERJ RIO.
+My name is Izumi, I’m 21 years old, and I’m currently studying Systems Analysis and Development at FAETERJ RIO.

 ## About me:
-- 📚 In my fourth semester.
+- 📚 In my fifth semester.
 - 🎲 Learning in C can be a challenge.
 - 🎯 Looking for logical and efficient reasoning.